neoneniguma/minidust/README.md

 Minidust.enable!
 ```

-This automatically starts coverage tracking and prints a colorized coverage report after your tests run.
+This automatically starts coverage tracking and prints a colourized coverage report after your tests run.

 Run your tests using the minidust cli command
 For example: